 - Most people infected with JE virus don't have any symptoms.
-Others might have symptoms as mild as a fever and headache, or as serious as encephalitis (brain infection).
+Others might have symptoms as mild as a fever and headache, or as serious as encephalitis (swelling of the brain).

 - A person with encephalitis can experience fever, neck stiffness, seizures, and coma.
 About 1 person in 4 with encephalitis dies.
-Up to half of those who don't die have permanent disability.
+Up to half of those who don't die have permanent disability (for example, brain damage).

 - It is believed that infection in a pregnant woman could harm her unborn baby.

-- Plan to spend at least a month in areas where JE occurs.
+- Plan to live in a country where JE occurs,

 - Are not sure of their travel plans.

-Laboratory workers at risk for exposure to JE virus should also be vaccinated.
+Many laboratory workers at risk for exposure to JE virus will also require vaccination.

 NOTE: The best way to prevent JE is to avoid mosquito bites.
-Your doctor can advise you.
+Your health care provider can advise you.

-- Pregnant women should usually not get JE vaccine.
-If you are pregnant, check with your doctor.
+- Is pregnant.
+Pregnant women should usually not get JE vaccine.

-If you will be traveling for fewer than 30 days, especially if you will be staying in urban areas, tell your doctor.
+- Will be traveling for fewer than 30 days and only traveling to urban areas.
 You might not need the vaccine.

 Risks of a vaccine reaction

-- Pain, tenderness, redness, or swelling where the shot was given (about 1 person in 4).
+- Pain, tenderness, redness, or swelling where the shot was given are common after JE vaccine.